google/ground-platform/web-ng/README.md

 ### Add Google Maps API key

-1. If you don't already have one, generate a new API key by following  <https://developers.google.com/maps/documentation/android-sdk/signup#quick-guide>
+1. If you don't already have one, generate a new API key by following instructions at https://developers.google.com/maps/documentation/android-sdk/signup#quick-guide.

     > **Note:** Alternatively, you can access an existing project's key via [Google Cloud
     > Platform](https://console.cloud.google.com/) under APIs \> Services \>